medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <!-- br -->
  -->

-## SBDH BinaryContent – the contained message
+## ehmiSbdhBinaryContent – the contained message

 <!-- br -->

-BinaryContent is an SBDH 1.2 extension that allows to wrap specific content in SBDH and base64-encode it.
+BinaryContent is an ehmiSbdh1.2 extension that allows to wrap specific content in ehmiSbdhand base64-encode it.
 MimeType clarifies the content and what the recipient can expect from the base64 decoding.

 Outcome space for mimeType is: